Artemije Radosavljević: As bishop

 Artemije, who was an important figure for Kosovo Serbs in discussions with international organisations, decreased his contact with representatives from the West and Kosovo police (KFOR).
 During the late Milošević period those contacts were needed to lobby overseas, yet they were not as effective to shift Western support for Kosovo Albanians.
 Artemije sought support within the United States and Russia, from nationalist politicians based in Belgrade as a potential ally and in his travels warned audiences that a Kosovo controlled by Albanians would become a place of criminality and Muslim terrorism against Christians.
 During his travels in the United States, Artemije sought to capitalise on events in Iraq and public outrage over atrocities by attempting to portray the KLA as "Islamic terrorists" and link them with "jihadi terror practices" and "jihadi terror movements" committing violent acts against "Christian Serb victims".
 Serb president Boris Tadić and most of the bishops negatively viewed the actions of Artemije.
 The Bishops' Council transferred many of Artemije's duties that involved public relations to Abbot Teodosije in 2005.

 By 2006 in discussions over Kosovo religious sites, part of the SOC delegations privately expressed concerns to Western representatives about Artemije speaking at the first meeting.
 Artemije also litigated in the European Court of Human Rights against NATO countries that had zones where the unrest of 2004 occurred and it resulted in the Holy Synod withdrawing their support of him, as they viewed the action as radical.
 In negotiations with Kosovo Albanian counterparts, Artemije made public comments and often called them "terrorists".
 Upon Joe Biden's visit to Serbia, Bishop Artemije did not give his blessing for Biden to visit the Visoki Dečani monastery.
-Artemije wrote and published a strongly worded letter titled Dečani and Bondsteel – first Tadić now Biden but the Holy Assembly of Bishops of the SOC denounced the decision and publicly expressed regret that Artemije made that decision.
+Artemije wrote and published a strongly worded letter titled Dečani and Bondsteel – first Tadić now Biden but the Bishops' Council denounced the decision and publicly expressed regret that Artemije made that decision.